PIONEER AFRICAN WOMEN IN LAW

 By Sémou DIOUF

 Maimouna came from a very conservative family that viewed western education as a threat to their traditional African values and customs.
-Upon her birth, her father had stated to her mother that his wish was for his daughters not to formally educated in school. ..
-If the culture in those days, and her father’s utterances were obeyed Maimouna would definitely nit have known the aforesaid achievements.
-Her father died two months after her birth and being intellectually curious and upon observing her neighbours send their daughters to school she posed questions to her mother on why she was not allowed to attend school.. . , Her mother explained the wish of her father prior to his death however granted her permission to consult her designated guardian.
+Upon her birth, her father had stated to her mother that his wish was for his daughters not to be formally educated in school.
+If the culture in those days, and her father’s utterances, were obeyed Maimouna would definitely not have known the aforesaid achievements.
+Her father died two months after her birth and, being intellectually curious, and upon observing her neighbors send their daughters to school she posed questions to her mother on why she was not allowed to attend school.
+Her mother explained the wish of her father prior to his death but granted her permission to consult her designated guardian.
 Little Maimouna, armed with a wish and unshakable ambition, succeeded in convincing her tutor to allow her to attend school.
-With his permission, she commenced her education, and proved to a gifted and smart student even in the face of dissuasion and discouragement from her entourage who expressed to her that she was bound for failure.
+With his permission, she commenced her education and proved to be a gifted and smart student even in the face of dissuasion and discouragement from her entourage who expressed to her that she was bound for failure.

-However, Maimouna was not one to abandon her ambitions because of of the negative opinions of those around her nor societal customs.
+However, Maimouna was not one to abandon her ambitions because of the negative opinions of those around her nor societal customs.
 She was determined to achieve her goals and turn her dreams into reality.
-And so she did..
+And so she did.
 It was difficult to simultaneously juggle the roles of a good mother and that of a good student.
 In the words of one of her professors, “I am amazed by one of my students.
 Each year, she obtains a certificate, and a baby.”
-She’s been known to have taken an exam the day after spending a night at the maternity ward..
-Living life experiencing such discouraging circumstances in her youth, Maimouna Kane Touré still managed to excel the pioneering women of her country.
+She’s been known to have taken an exam the day after spending a night at the maternity ward.
+Living life experiencing such discouraging circumstances in her youth, Maimouna Kane Touré still managed to excel as the pioneering woman of her country.

-Maimouna Kane Toure was a judge, a stateswoman and a woman who spearheaded many initiatives concerning women’s rights and emancipation.
-Upon joining the socialist government of President Abdou Diouf on15 March, 1978, Maimouna was appointed State Secretary to the Prime Minister and was responsible for the promotion of women affairs.
+Maimouna Kane Toure was a judge, a stateswoman, and a woman who spearheaded many initiatives concerning women’s rights and emancipation.
+Upon joining the socialist government of President Abdou Diouf on 15 March 1978, Maimouna was appointed State Secretary to the Prime Minister and was responsible for the promotion of women's affairs.
 She became Minister of Social Development in the government of Moustapha Niasse, formed on 5 April 1983.
 Her immersion in the political field was the result of a speech rendered during an official ceremony of courts and tribunals.
-Her provocative speech shared with President Senghor in which she denounced and criticized inequalities and discrimination against women, defended their causes and highlighted how women were often left out of public policies.
+Her provocative speech, shared with President Senghor, denounced and criticized inequalities and discrimination against women, defended their causes, and highlighted how women were often left out of public policies.